TJ's Custom Gunworks

 Q: What is the difference between NICKEL and HARDCHROME?

-A: Both finished can be Matte, Satin (Brushed), or High Polished.
+A: Both finishes are available in Matte (Bead Blasted), Satin (Brushed), or High Polished.

-The NICKEL is a more "goldish" hue, where the HARD CHROME is more of a silver to grey hue.
+The NICKEL has a more "goldish" hue, where the HARD CHROME has more of a silver to grey hue.

 The hard chrome is a tougher / harder finish and more resistant to scuffing & scratches.